stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 deserves a very careful description.

-  I reached the main landing on Venus March 18, terrestrial time; VI, 9 of the planet&rsquo;s calendar.
-Being put in the main group under Miller, I received my equipment&mdash;watch tuned to Venus&rsquo;s slightly quicker rotation&mdash;and went through the usual mask drill.
+  I reached the main landing on Venus March 18, terrestrial time; VI, 9 of the planet's calendar.
+Being put in the main group under Miller, I received my equipment--watch tuned to Venus's slightly quicker rotation--and went through the usual mask drill.
 After two days I was pronounced fit for duty.

-  Leaving the Crystal Company&rsquo;s post at Terra Nova around dawn, VI, 12, I followed the southerly route which Anderson had mapped out from the air.
+  Leaving the Crystal Company's post at Terra Nova around dawn, VI, 12, I followed the southerly route which Anderson had mapped out from the air.
 The going was bad, for these jungles are always half impassable after a rain.
 It must be the moisture that gives the tangled vines and creepers that leathery toughness; a toughness so great that a knife has to work ten minutes on some of them.
-By noon it was dryer&mdash;the vegetation getting soft and rubbery so that the knife went through it easily&mdash;but even then I could not make much speed.
-These Carter oxygen masks are too heavy&mdash;just carrying one half wears an ordinary man out.
+By noon it was dryer--the vegetation getting soft and rubbery so that the knife went through it easily--but even then I could not make much speed.
+These Carter oxygen masks are too heavy--just carrying one half wears an ordinary man out.
 A Dubois mask with sponge-reservoir instead of tubes would give just as good air at half the weight.

-  The crystal-detector seemed to function well, pointing steadily in a direction verifying Anderson&rsquo;s report.
-It is curious how that principle of affinity works&mdash;without any of the fakery of the old &lsquo;divining rods&rsquo; back home.
+  The crystal-detector seemed to function well, pointing steadily in a direction verifying Anderson's report.
+It is curious how that principle of affinity works--without any of the fakery of the old &lsquo;divining rods' back home.
 There must be a great deposit of crystals within a thousand miles, though I suppose those damnable man-lizards always watch and guard it.
 Possibly they think we are just as foolish for coming to Venus to hunt the stuff as we think they are for grovelling in the mud whenever they see a piece of it, or for keeping that great mass on a pedestal in their temple.
-I wish they&rsquo;d get a new religion, for they have no use for the crystals except to pray to.
-Barring theology, they would let us take all we want&mdash;and even if they learned to tap them for power there&rsquo;d be more than enough for their planet and the earth besides.
+I wish they'd get a new religion, for they have no use for the crystals except to pray to.
+Barring theology, they would let us take all we want--and even if they learned to tap them for power there'd be more than enough for their planet and the earth besides.
 I for one am tired of passing up the main deposits and merely seeking separate crystals out of jungle river-beds.
-Sometime I&rsquo;ll urge the wiping out of these scaly beggars by a good stiff army from home.
+Sometime I'll urge the wiping out of these scaly beggars by a good stiff army from home.
 About twenty ships could bring enough troops across to turn the trick.
-One can&rsquo;t call the damned things men for all their &ldquo;cities&rdquo; and towers.
-They haven&rsquo;t any skill except building&mdash;and using swords and poison darts&mdash;and I don&rsquo;t believe their so-called &ldquo;cities&rdquo; mean much more than ant-hills or beaver-dams.
-I doubt if they even have a real language&mdash;all the talk about psychological communication through those tentacles down their chests strikes me as bunk.
+One can't call the damned things men for all their  "cities " and towers.
+They haven't any skill except building--and using swords and poison darts--and I don't believe their so-called  "cities " mean much more than ant-hills or beaver-dams.
+I doubt if they even have a real language--all the talk about psychological communication through those tentacles down their chests strikes me as bunk.
 What misleads people is their upright posture; just an accidental physical resemblance to terrestrial man.

-  I&rsquo;d like to go through a Venus jungle for once without having to watch out for skulking groups of them or dodge their cursed darts.
-They may have been all right before we began to take the crystals, but they&rsquo;re certainly a bad enough nuisance now&mdash;with their dart-shooting and their cutting of our water pipes.
+  I'd like to go through a Venus jungle for once without having to watch out for skulking groups of them or dodge their cursed darts.
+They may have been all right before we began to take the crystals, but they're certainly a bad enough nuisance now--with their dart-shooting and their cutting of our water pipes.
 More and more I come to believe that they have a special sense like our crystal-detectors.
-No one ever knew them to bother a man&mdash;apart from long-distance sniping&mdash;who didn&rsquo;t have crystals on him.
+No one ever knew them to bother a man--apart from long-distance sniping--who didn't have crystals on him.

   Around 1 p.m. a dart nearly took my helmet off, and I thought for a second one of my oxygen tubes was punctured.
-The sly devils hadn&rsquo;t made a sound, but three of them were closing in on me.
+The sly devils hadn't made a sound, but three of them were closing in on me.
 I got them all by sweeping in a circle with my flame pistol, for even though their colour blended with the jungle, I could spot the moving creepers.
-One of them was fully eight feet tall, with a snout like a tapir&rsquo;s.
+One of them was fully eight feet tall, with a snout like a tapir's.
 The other two were average seven-footers.
-All that makes them hold their own is sheer numbers&mdash;even a single regiment of flame throwers could raise hell with them.
-It is curious, though, how they&rsquo;ve come to be dominant on the planet.
+All that makes them hold their own is sheer numbers--even a single regiment of flame throwers could raise hell with them.
+It is curious, though, how they've come to be dominant on the planet.
-Not another living thing higher than the wriggling akmans and skorahs, or the flying tukahs of the other continent&mdash;unless of course those holes in the Dionaean Plateau hide something.
+Not another living thing higher than the wriggling akmans and skorahs, or the flying tukahs of the other continent--unless of course those holes in the Dionaean Plateau hide something.

-  About two o&rsquo;clock my detector veered westward, indicating isolated crystals ahead on the right.
+  About two o'clock my detector veered westward, indicating isolated crystals ahead on the right.
 This checked up with Anderson, and I turned my course accordingly.
-It was harder going&mdash;not only because the ground was rising, but because the animal life and carnivorous plants were thicker.
+It was harder going--not only because the ground was rising, but because the animal life and carnivorous plants were thicker.
 I was always slashing ugrats and stepping on skorahs, and my leather suit was all speckled from the bursting darohs which struck it from all sides.
 The sunlight was all the worse because of the mist, and did not seem to dry up the mud in the least.
 Every time I stepped my feet sank down five or six inches, and there was a sucking sort of   blup   every time I pulled them out.
 I wish somebody would invent a safe kind of suiting other than leather for this climate.
-Cloth of course would rot; but some thin metallic tissue that couldn&rsquo;t tear&mdash;like the surface of this revolving decay-proof record scroll&mdash;ought to be feasible some time.
+Cloth of course would rot; but some thin metallic tissue that couldn't tear--like the surface of this revolving decay-proof record scroll--ought to be feasible some time.

-  I ate about 3:30&mdash;if slipping these wretched food tablets through my mask can be called eating.
-Soon after that I noticed a decided change in the landscape&mdash;the bright, poisonous-looking flowers shifting in colour and getting wraith-like.
+  I ate about 3:30--if slipping these wretched food tablets through my mask can be called eating.
+Soon after that I noticed a decided change in the landscape--the bright, poisonous-looking flowers shifting in colour and getting wraith-like.
 The outlines of everything shimmered rhythmically, and bright points of light appeared and danced in the same slow, steady tempo.
 After that the temperature seemed to fluctuate in unison with a peculiar rhythmic